Where to obtain parking permits:

 Parking permit fees

 There is a $20 per quarter parking permit fee for non-full time students.
+Parking permit fee is included for full time students.

 All fees or fines that are paid in coins must be rolled.

-Students and employees who live at Ambs Drive Houses, Raley Houses, Raley Cottages, Sierra Vista Apartments, Walnut Grove Apartments or any other University housing area must register their vehicles with the USP department.
+Students and employees who live at Ambs Drive Houses, Raley Houses, Raley Cottages, Sierra Vista Apartments, Walnut Grove Apartments or any other University housing area must register their vehicles with the CSSP department.
 They must also operate their vehicles in accordance with the regulations specified in their housing contract.
 Vehicle must be operational.
 Non-operational vehicles are not permitted in University parking areas and will be towed.
 These parking areas are for residents only.
 Visitors will be cited for parking in parking areas designated for tenants only.

 Vehicle parking permits